bradubv/RaspVision/Java/readme.md

 ## Other configuration options
 The build script provides a few other configuration options.
 These include selecting the main class name, and providing an output name for the project.
 Please see the `build.gradle` file for where to change these.

+## Running on boot
+Add to your /etc/rc.local script the command that will run this code.
+In our case take a look at the install script to be run after every build, but the command to be added needs to be:

+`/opt/team1635/runCameraVision`